mathigon/textbooks/content/sequences/content.md

         - i += 1
     x-gesture(target=".eratosthenes .l-red")

-{.caption} If we cross out all multiples of small integers, all the remaining ones must be prime.
+{.caption} If we cross out all multiples of small integers, the remaining numbers must all be prime.
 This method is called the [__Sieve of Eratosthenes__](gloss:sieve-eratosthenes).

 ::: column(width=320)